penumbra-zone/penumbra/docs/protocol/src/protocol/addresses_keys/addresses.md

 * `penumbra_tnXYZ_` for testnets, where XYZ is the current testnet number padded to three decimal places.

+### Short Address Form

+Addresses can be displayed in a short form.
+A short form of length $100$ bits (excludes the human-readable prefix) is recommended to mitigate address replacement attacks.
+The attacker's goal is to find a partially colliding prefix for any of $N$ addresses they have targeted.

+#### Untargeted attack

+In an untargeted attack, the attacker wants to find two different addresses that have a colliding short form of length $M$ bits.

+A collision is found in $\sqrt(2^M)$ steps due to the birthday bound, where $M$ is the number of bits of the prefix.

+Thus we'd need to double the length $2M$ to provide a desired security level of $M$ bits.

+This is equivalent to $2M/5$ characters of the Bech32m address, excluding the human-readable prefix.
+Thus for a targeted security level of 80 bits, we'd need a prefix length of 160 bits, which corresponds to 32 characters of the Bech32m address, excluding the human-readable prefix.

+The short form is not intended to mitigate this attack.

+#### Single-target attack

+In a targeted attack, the attacker's goal is to find one address that collides with a target prefix of length $M$ bits.

+Here the birthday bound does not apply.
+To find a colliding prefix of the first M bits, they need to search $2^M$ addresses.

+The short form is intended to mitigate this attack.

+#### Multi-target attack

+In a multi-target attack, the attacker's goal is to be able to generate one address that collides with the short form of 1 of $N$ different addresses.

+They are searching for a collision between the following two sets:
+* set of the short forms of the N targeted addresses.
+This set has $N$ elements (where each element has length $2^M$ bits).
+* set of the short forms of all addresses, which has size $2^M$ elements.

+A collision is found in $2^{M}/N$ steps.

+For example if the attacker has a target set of $N=2^{20} = 1,048,576$ addresses, she can find a collision after $2^{M/20}$ steps.
+Thus for a prefix length of $M$ bits, we get $M-20$ bits of security$.
+For a targeted security level of 100 bits, we need a prefix length of 100 bits, which corresponds to 20 characters of the Bech32m address, excluding the human-readable prefix and separator.

+The short form is intended to mitigate this attack.

 [^1]: This convention is not enforced by the protocol; client software could in principle construct diversifiers in another way, although deviating from this mechanism risks compromising privacy.